-Inspired by the work of adrienne marie brown and Walidah Imarisha, Dreaming Climate Consciousness is a facilitated, six-day workshop, currently held online, where participants work in creative collaboration to make science fiction narratives that exist in dialogue with conversations about the unfolding realities of climate change.
+Inspired by the work of adrienne marie brown, Walidah Imarisha, and Donna Haraway, Dreaming Climate Consciousness is a facilitated, six-day workshop, held both online and in-person, where participants work in creative collaboration to build science fiction worlds and narratives that exist in dialogue with conversations about the unfolding realities of our climate emergency.

-If you enjoy science fiction and are interested in dreaming of new, just worlds through imaginative frameworks, definitely consider applying for the next round.
+If you enjoy speculative/science fiction, like building community connections, and are interested in dreaming of new, just worlds through imaginative frameworks, definitely consider applying for the next round.

 No writing or artistic experience is necessary!

 Evan’s facilitation style is remarkably respectful and gentle, and creates a really safe space to contribute ideas freely.

 Evan Medd (he/they) is a Canadian interdisciplinary artist primarily based in Mohkinstsis (Calgary) on Treaty 7 territory, but who also works across Turtle Island, sometimes on Coast Salish territory in Vancouver and out east in Prince Edward Island on Mi’kmaq territory.